Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 The farmers remember only snippets from the last few days, and the last thing they recall clearly is preparing to return to Gullet Cove for the Awakening Festival.
 They also share that **Kianna** had been behaving strangely, growing increasingly convinced that her dead friend was speaking to her.
 The farmers can also relate details from the adventure's background or about Cradlelace Lake if asked.

-Although the farmers can't reward the characters with much in the way of wealth, they gift the group a Heward's Handy Haversack they had stashed with tools in a nearby shed.
-The first character to open it, however, finds that a **crawling claw** has gotten itself trapped within.
-It tries to escape as soon as it is detected.
+Although the farmers can't reward the characters with much in the way of wealth, seeing as they haven’t been able to farm for a long time.
+They do offer the party at small piece of advice.
+Be wary of the town guard in Gullet Cove.
+Those of the golden collar cannot be trusted, they forced us further south, rather than offer help.

 ## Back to Gullet Cove

-If **Lady Dre** came with the characters, she and the horses have extracted her wagon from the sinkhole and are waiting for the characters.

 When the characters return to Gullet Cover, **Aunt Dellie** is overjoyed if **Kianna** is safe and tearful if her goddaughter met a bitter end.
 Either way, she's grateful to the characters for uncovering the truth and ending the soul shaker's threat.

 Arriving back at Gullet Cove the festivities have resumed.
-It would seem that once the characted defeated the soul shaker, the enchanted farmers have regained all their awareness. **Aunt Dellie** rewards the characters with her promised payment and ensures that the first few rounds of drinks that night are on her.
+It would seem that once the character defeated the soul shaker, the enchanted farmers have regained all their awareness. **Aunt Dellie** rewards the characters with her promised payment and ensures that the first few rounds of drinks that night are on her.
+The farmer whose knees were shattered will also have regained his composure, but will be in unbearable pain.